-Roasting peppers are coming out our ears.
+Fresh blocky roasting peppers are coming out our ears from the garden.
 This spring I planted way too many sweet bell and mildly-hot pepper plants!
-My wise and frugal husband came to the rescue with a good idea.

 It turned out to be very easy….especially since he did the grilling!

-Simply drench the roasting peppers in olive oil in a big bowl (enough to toss and coat the pieces) and season liberally.
-I just use 3 ingredients: Extra virgin olive oil. sea salt, and your favorite seasonings.
+2. Drizzle the roasting peppers in olive oil in a big bowl (enough to toss and coat the pieces) and season to taste.

-After over-blackening the first batch of roasting peppers, my husband learned how to adjust the flame and flip them after just the right amount of time.
+After over-blackening the first test batch, we learned how to adjust the flame and flip them after just the right amount of time.

 Three Options for the Cook:

 1.)
-You can serve roasting peppers hot, right off the grill with your favorite summer meal
+Serve roasted peppers hot, right off the grill with your favorite summer meal

 grass-fed burgers, grilled zucchini, fire-roasted green peppers, and baked beans in July